 On May 23, 2015, the Company entered into an Agreement and Plan of Mergers (the "Merger Agreement") with Time Warner Cable Inc. ("TWC"), CCH I, LLC ("New Charter"), a wholly owned subsidiary of the Company; Nina Corporation I, Inc., Nina Company II, LLC, a wholly owned subsidiary of New Charter; and Nina Company III, LLC, a wholly owned subsidiary of New Charter, pursuant to which the parties will engage in a series of transactions that will result in Charter and TWC becoming wholly owned subsidiaries of New Charter (the "TWC Transaction"), on the terms and subject to the conditions set forth in the Merger Agreement.
 After giving effect to the TWC Transaction, New Charter will be the new public company parent that will hold the operations of the combined companies.
-Upon consummation of the TWC Transaction, each outstanding share of TWC common stock (other than TWC stock held by Liberty Broadband Corporation ("Liberty Broadband") and Liberty Interactive Corporation ("Liberty Interactive") (collectively, the "Liberty Parties")), will be converted into the right to receive \$100 in cash and shares of New Charter Class A common stock ("New Charter common stock") equivalent to 0.5409 shares of Charter Class A common stock.
-Each stockholder of TWC will also have the option to elect to receive for each outstanding share of TWC common stock (other than TWC stock held by the Liberty Parties) \$115 in cash and shares of New Charter common stock equivalent to 0.4562 shares of Charter common stock.
-Upon consummation of the TWC Transaction, each share of TWC common stock held by the Liberty Parties will be converted into New Charter common stock.
+Upon consummation of the TWC Transaction, each outstanding share of TWC common stock (other than TWC stock held by Liberty Broadband Corporation ("Liberty Broadband") and Liberty Interactive Corporation ("Liberty Interactive") (collectively, the "Liberty Parties")), will be converted into the right to receive \$100 in cash and shares of New Charter Class A common stock ("New Charter common stock.") equivalent to 0.5409 shares of TWC common stock.
+Leach stockholder of TWC will also have the option to elect to receive for each outstanding share of TWC stock held by the Liberty Parties \$115 in cash and shares of New Charter common stock.
+Upon consummation of the TWC Transaction, each observed into New Charter common stock.
 The total enterprise value of TWC based on the estimated value of purchase price consideration is approximately \$79 billion, including cash, equity and TWC debt to be assumed.
 The value of the consideration will fluctuate based on the number of shares outstanding and the market value of Charter's Class A common stock on the acquisition date, among other factors.
 In certain circumstances a termination fee may be payable by either Charter or TWC upon termination of the TWC Transaction as more fully described in the Merger Agreement.